Saptaneel/GO-LANG-TUTORIAL/README.md

 - **Time Manipulation**: Learn how to work with time in Go, including parsing, formatting, and performing operations on time objects.
 - **Maps**: Explore the map data structure in Go and understand its usage for key-value pair storage.

-## Project: URL Shortener

-As part of this tutorial, we'll also build a URL shortener project from scratch.
-This project will allow you to apply the concepts learned throughout the tutorial in a practical scenario, helping you reinforce your understanding of Go programming.

 ## Getting Started